oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 I(p1) = -log(p1)*p1-log(1-p1)*(1-p1)
 $$

-Plotting the function we get:
+Plotting the function, we get:
 ![](up4mod4.png)
 With the points $0.0, 0.1, 0.5, 0.9, 1.0$.
 As we can see the avarage information acquired by the function streches from zero to the maximum value $0.693147$ when $p1=0.5$.